 Elliott can also be found practicing and teaching yoga, doing crossword puzzles, and canning and preserving the bounty of her mini-farm.

-Lizz began her journey to midwifery at an early age after witnessing her brother's home birth.
-She graduated with honors from Stanford University, majoring in Human Biology with a concentration in adolescent sexuality.
+Lizz began her journey to midwifery at an early age after witnessing their brother's home birth.
+They graduated with honors from Stanford University, majoring in Human Biology with a concentration in adolescent sexuality.
 She volunteered extensively with the university’s sexual, reproductive, and mental health student groups.
-She has lived in the Seattle area for over nine years and is very happy to call the Pacific Northwest home.
+They have lived in the Seattle area for over nine years and is very happy to call the Pacific Northwest home.

 As a white, queer person with plenty of privilege, Lizz is passionate about building a truly inclusive midwifery practice and acknowledges that her privilege leads to blank spots.
-She is committed to educating herself and working tirelessly to offer care that meets clients where they are and honors the whole of their experience.
+They are committed to educating themself and working tirelessly to offer care that meets clients where they are and honors the whole of their experience.

-Outside of midwifery, Lizz loves making flower salads, knitting, gardening, and taking her cat for walks.
+Outside of midwifery, Lizz loves making flower salads, knitting, gardening, and taking their cat for walks.

 Elliott and Lizz both graduated from Bastyr University with Masters of Science in Midwifery.
 They are passionate about offering evidence-based, tailored midwifery care, and believe that strong relationships are key to positive birth experiences.
 Elliott and Lizz are thrilled to be supporting families through the tremendous transition that is pregnancy, birth, and parenthood.
 They are deeply committed to an anti-oppressive, trauma-informed style of care and believe that the Midwives Model of Care has the potential to heal the many personal, social, and intergenerational wounds that we all carry.